-Organizational change management
+Organizational change / change management

 Resistance and change management

 People often do not like change they cannot control.
 However, if they lead or have a substantial influence on change, they are more likely to embrace it.
-This is one reason why Toyota's system at NUMMI - of giving people who make suggestions the power and responsibility to carry them out (if they are approved) - works so well.
-Many nonprofits use the same system.

 One helpful tool, our change preparation survey, can determine in advance where communication and involvement efforts need to be focused, and what change issues people are most concerned with.

 Nearly all of the issues in change efforts revolve around people.
 You can change technologies, but unless people support the new systems, problems are bound to crop up.
 It is much less expensive to anticipate and work with the social issues than to throw money into systems and clean up the mess afterwards.

 There are many cases where companies tried to install new technologies or systems of working without considering the impact on the way people work with each other, or how people at lower levels feel about the changes.
 The result is usually an expensive failure.
 Because of this, the best way to bring about change is to first gain the support of the people who will be affected by it, and the people whose support you need to implement it.
 No matter how good a change seems on paper, if nobody will support it, it's probably not a good idea.